Isaac Fruechte: Minnesota

-In his first season with the Gophers, Isaac started 9 out of 12 games.
-He recorded 19 receptions for 256 yards and 2 touchdowns for the run-heavy Minnesota offense.
-The Gophers improved their record to 6-7 and went to the Texas Bowl, their first bowl game in years.
-Fruechte was named Minnesota's Wide Receiver of the Year at the Gophers annual football banquet.
+In his first season with the Gophers, Isaac started nine out of 12 games.
+He recorded 19 receptions for 256 yards and two touchdowns for the run-heavy Minnesota offense.
+The Gophers improved their record to 6–7 and went to the Texas Bowl, their first bowl game in years.
+Fruechte was named Minnesota's Wide Receiver of the Year at the Gophers' annual football banquet.

-As a sophomore in 2013, Fruechte started 6 out of 13 games.
+As a sophomore in 2013, Fruechte started six out of 13 games.
 He recorded 13 receptions for 154 yards in a year where the passing game struggled and the running game flourished.
-The Gophers improved their record to 8-5, and went back to the Texas Bowl for the second year in a row.
+The Gophers improved their record to 8–5 and went back to the Texas Bowl for the second year in a row.

-During his senior year, Fruechte played in all 13 games and set career-highs in receptions with 18 and receiving yards with 292 yards.
+During his senior year, Fruechte played in all 13 games and set career-highs in receptions with 18 and receiving yards with 292.
 As the year went on, his role on the team expanded.
-He had 3 receptions for 46 yards against Northwestern in Week 6, and a 45-yard catch against Purdue the following week.
-On October 25 against Illinois, he had a career-game with 3 receptions for 105 yards, including his lone touchdown of the season on a 52-yard pass from quarterback Mitch Leidner.
-The Gophers went 8-5 again, beating Michigan, Iowa, and Nebraska, to earn a New Years Day bowl game in the Citrus Bowl.
+He had three receptions for 46 yards against Northwestern in Week 6, and a 45-yard catch against Purdue the following week.
+On October 25 against Illinois, he had a career game with three receptions for 105 yards, including his lone touchdown of the season on a 52-yard pass from quarterback Mitch Leidner.
+The Gophers went 8–5 again, beating Michigan, Iowa, and Nebraska, to earn a New Years Day bowl game in the Citrus Bowl.